 The thickness dependence of the magnetic switching of the $L1_1$ samples is well summarised by the squareness ratio shown in Fig~\ref{fig:Magnetization_d} (e).
 The thickest 40 and 128~nm samples are wasp waisted, as presented in Fig.~\ref{fig:Magnetization_Growth_T}.
 At reduced thicknesses, between 2 and 8~nm, the $L1_1$ CoPt no longer displays the wasp waisted switching for out-of-plane field orientation, and now has a square loop shown in Fig.~\ref{fig:Magnetization_d} (a).
 The 16~nm sample showed an intermediate behaviour.
 At 1~nm, the magnetic switching showed "S" shaped hysteresis loops for both in- and out-of-plane applied fields with small remanent magnetisation, see Supplementary Information online.

 The thickness dependence of the $L1_0$ crystal structure samples is significantly different to the $L1_1$.
 In the thinnest films of 1 and 2~nm there is no evidence of ferromagnetic ordering in the hystersis loops, see Supplementary Information online.
-For $L1_0$ growth at 800${\degree}$C, the high growth temperature may cause interdiffusion at the Pt/CoPt interfaces.
+For $L1_0$ growth at 800${\degree}$C, the XRR measurements (Fig.~\ref{fig:XRR}) suggests interdiffusion at the Pt/CoPt interfaces during high growth temperature.
 The interdiffusion may account for magnetic dead layers, which in the thinnest samples may prevent ferromagnetic ordering.
 Upon increasing the thickness to 4~nm, a ferromagnetic response was recovered, however the hysteresis loops and extracted squareness ratio (Fig.~\ref{fig:Magnetization_d}) (f)) indicate that the 4~nm and 8~nm $L1_0$ samples have in-plane magnetisation.
 The in-plane magnetisation in the thinner films suggests that the long-range $L1_0$ ordering may have not established at those thicknesses.

 The thickness dependence in both crystal structures suggest that the Pt/CoPt/Pt trilayers grown on Al$_2$O$_3$ substrates are not suitable for applications where ultrathin magnetic layers are required.
 To improve the magnetic properties of the thinnest samples in this study our future work will focus on replacing the Pt layers with seed and capping layers where interdiffusion may be less.